lstrgar/ELDiR/README.md

 ### Visualize results

-After running the program with the defaults you can visualize your results using the `visualize-defaults.ipynb` notebook.
+Visualization of robots is handled automatically with each generation.
+Automated visualization can be deactivated by running main.py with the flag `--no_viz`.
+After running the program with the defaults without automated visualization, you can visualize your results using the `visualize-defaults.ipynb` notebook.
 If you discover any exciting robots please share your results!
 Here is a little skipper we found :)

 <p align="center">
   <img src="./assets/robo.gif" alt="animated" style="width:700px; height:auto"/>
 </p>

+### Custom uneven terrain

+Terrain is represented by piecewise linear functions, and the program supports uneven terrain files.
+To enter a terrain file, simply run `main.py` with the argument flag `--groundfile` and paste in the path of your ground file.
+Running the program without a ground file will simulate with flat terrain.
+The `floor.ipynb` notebook has functions that can randomly generate viable ground files as well (parameters are suggested but can be edited to whatever the simulation might need).
+Ground files must be composed of five float lists:

+beg_x:  starting x_coordinate of each line segment
+beg_y:  starting y_coordinate of each line sgement
+lens:   length of each line segment
+slopes: slope of each line segment
+shifts: y_intercept of each line segment

+where `i` in all lists represents a consecutive line segment.
+All lists must contain the same number of objects.

 ###  Accelerating experiments with CUDA